 What’s more, although we didn’t know it at the time, many of the bands we idolized were not playing on their own records!
 The group of elite session musicians known as The Wrecking Crew not only played on the Monkees’ records, but they also were playing on every Beach Boys album from Today through Pet Sounds.
 Outside of Roger McGuinn, the Byrds didn’t play on their first album either.
 It was the same guys who were playing on the Monkees’ records.

 So cut the Monkees some slack.
 Their songs were written by some of rock’s most gifted performers including Neil Diamond, Carole King, Jeff Barry & Ellie Greenwich, Harry Nilsson, Tommy Boyce & Bobby Hart and many more.
 Mike Nesmith developed into a legitimate songwriter and performer, scoring several solo hits and getting credit for developing the market for music videos with his landmark Elephant Parts – the first collection of music videos ever marketed (released pre-MTV).
 And because of very strenuous pushing, mostly by Nesmith, the band got control of their own recordings beginning with their 3rd album, Headquarters.

 If you haven’t listened to them lately, you’ll be surprised at how well their music has aged.

-Having been back together on a “sometimes” basis since 1986 and having released their most recent album, Good Times, just last year (including a posthumous track recorded by Davy Jones), the Monkees have earned a place of honor in rock & roll history.
+Having been back together on a “sometimes” basis since 1986 and having released their most recent album, Good Times, in 2016 (including a posthumous track recorded by Davy Jones), the Monkees have earned a place of honor in rock & roll history.